 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
-For the purpose of the Data Protection Acts 1988 to 2018, the data controller is Nolan Transport, Oaklands, New Ross, Co Wexford Ireland.
+For the purpose of the Data Protection Acts 1988 to 2018, the data controller is Nolan Holdings, Oaklands, New Ross, Co Wexford Ireland.

 Your privacy is important to us.
-If you have any comments or questions regarding this Statement, you can contact us by email to firstname.lastname@example.org
+If you have any comments or questions regarding this statement, you can contact us by email to firstname.lastname@example.org

 You may choose to give us information about you by filling in forms on our site such as the credit application form, by submitting a CV, by filling in the suggestion box or by corresponding with us by phone, e-mail or otherwise.
-Nolan Transport only asks you to disclose as much information as is necessary to provide you with services requested by you or to submit a question/suggestion/comment in relation to our website.
+Nolan Holdings only asks you to disclose as much information as is necessary to provide you with services requested by you or to submit a question/suggestion/comment in relation to our website.

 We may also collect details of your visits to our site (including, but not limited to, traffic data, location data, weblogs and other communication data), and the resources that you access.
 When you access our website, your computer’s browser provides us with information such as your IP address, browser type, access time and referring URL which is collected and used to compile statistical data on the use of our website.
 This information may be used to help us to improve our site and to contact you about the services we offer.